vikas9dev/spring-ai/docs/07-mastering-model-context-protocol-(mcp)_combined.md

 Build the project and start the application.

-Once the application is started, you can invoke the REST API with a message (e.g., "Who are you and how can you help me?").
-You should receive a response from the OpenAI model.
+Once the application is started, you can invoke the REST API with a message (e.g., "Who are you and how can you help me?"). `curl --location 'http://localhost:8080/api/chat?message=Who%20are%20you%20and%20how%20can%20you%20help%20me%3F' \
+--header 'username: testUser99'` You should receive a response from the OpenAI model.

 Now that we have a basic Spring AI application working, let's implement the MCP client capabilities.

 To get started with the MCP client, we need to choose an MCP server to interact with.

-Visit the official MCP protocol website and navigate to the GitHub repository.
+Visit the official MCP protocol website and navigate to the [GitHub repository](https://github.com/modelcontextprotocol).

 On the GitHub repo, you'll find official documentation and SDKs for various languages.
 The Java SDK is designed and donated by the Spring AI team.